24/7 Free consultation

 Document the Accident

 Take photos and write notes about the injury and the conditions that caused it.
-Collect witness information and keep copies of all documents.
+Collect witness Information and keep copies of all documents.
 Proper documentation strengthens your case for compensation and legal claims.
 Remember to fill out the incident report form for the restaurant.

 File a Workers’ Compensation Claim